InOr3p/obsidian-notes/COD/Information disclosure vulnerabilities.md

 - To solve the lab, obtain the header name then use it to bypass the lab's authentication.
 Access the admin interface and delete the user `carlos`.

-- If you try to accesso to the /admin endpoint, you can notice the message *"Admin interface only available to local users"*
+- If you try to accessoto the */admin* endpoint, you can notice the message *"Admin interface only available to local users"*

 - Add the header `X-Custom-IP-Authorization: 127.0.0.1` to the endpoint `delete?username=carlos`.
 Now you should have been deleted the user carlos